OpenFn/docs/articles/2021-10-08-job-writing-standard.md

 This allows us not only to reduce the amount of requests to an external system but also allows for easier maintenance and evolution.
-If we wanted to update our mapping, we only need to make changes in one place.
+If we wanted to update our mapping, we only need to make the changes in one place which is the `baseMapping` function.

 ## Data Binding

-The final example presented previously implement also our data binding mechanism from task to task (read operation here).
+The final example presented previously implements also our data binding mechanism from task to task (read operation here).
 When passing data from one operation to another, it always goes through state.
 Remember, every operation [takes state and returns state](articles/2021/07/05/wrapping-my-head-around-jobs).
 In case you want to store the result of one operation and use it in subsequent ones, consider wrapping it inside state, which is the common object passed